People use fast and flat simulation to reason about new games: Methods

 \paragraph{Assessing game-time action selections.}

 To assess how well models capture how people play, we condition the model in question on an intermediate board state of the actual human-versus-human game.
+All moves in the game are considered (encompassing early-, mid-, and late-stage play).
 We computed the model's predicted distribution over next moves.
 We assess the fit of this predicted distribution in two ways.
 First, we compute the log likelihood of the actual players' moves against those predicted by the model.
 To handle cases where any model may place at or near zero probability on any given position, thereby skewing the log likelihood, we incorporate a ``slop'' parameter $\alpha$ which captures the probability that a player makes a move from the primary model ($1-\alpha$ that they make a random move on that turn~\citep{nassar2016taming}).
-We sweep over $\alpha \in \{0.5, 0.6, 0.7, 0.8, 0.9, 0.9999\}$ and compute the average log likelihood for each model over the settings of $\alpha$.
-We show per-game stage and per-game results in the Supplementary Information.
+We sweep over $\alpha$ between $0.5$ and $0.95$ in increments of $0.05$and compute the average log likelihood for each model over the settings of $\alpha$.
+We show per-game stage and per-game results in Supplementary Information 6.
 We conduct a one-sided paired t-test over each individual move as well as the aggregated move likelihood per game, comparing the Intuitive Gamer to the Expert Gamer and Intuitive Gamer to random, respectively.